Chinese

 Don't Let Cold Weather Be Your Battery System's Weak Point

-We hope this article helps with your battery system planning in cold environments.
-If you'd like to evaluate how LYP cells fit your specific temperature conditions and operating model, Winston Battery's technical team is happy to help.
+If you'd like to evaluate how LYP cells fit your specific temperature conditions and operating model, https://en.winston-battery.com/bussiness/contact Winston Battery's technical team is happy to help.

 Q1: What is the specific capacity retention of LYP cells in sub-zero conditions?

-Capacity retention stays above 70% even at extreme low temperatures.
-The exact figure depends on temperature and discharge rate.
-By comparison, ordinary LiFePO4 batteries can lose 30%-50% of capacity below -20°C. For cold-region systems, this means LYP cells are less likely to require significant capacity oversizing to account for winter losses.
+Above 70% even at extreme low temperatures.
+Ordinary LiFePO4 can lose 30%–50% below -20°C. This means LYP cells are less likely to require significant capacity oversizing for winter.

 Q2: Is a heating system completely unnecessary in cold regions?